nazeeruddinikram/mpv-beginner-guide/beginner.rst

 Quick-Start Guide
 =================
 This is a quick-start guide for beginners to get mpv up and running on your particular setup.
+For a more exhaustive guide please refer to the `manual. <https://github.com/mpv-player/mpv/tree/master/DOCS/man/en/mpv.rst>`_

 =============
 Using the OSC